-Ransomware attacks on organizations occur every 14 seconds, according to data from Cybercrime Magazine.
-On average, cyberattacks cost organizations \$200,000.

-However, even smaller security breaches, like a student accessing a teacher's device, can be problematic and costly for a district to resolve.
+Ransomware attacks on organisations occur every 14 seconds, according to data from Cybercrime Magazine.
+Cyberattacks can cost organisations £1000s.
+However, even smaller security breaches, like a student accessing a teacher's device, can be problematic and costly for a school to resolve.
 Let's run through a few scenarios that shed light on the hidden security costs of low-quality tech.